rajeshnair1984/SQL_Challenge/README.md

 Knew it was FAKE before I walked into your office.

-**All the technical positions have less average salary compared to managerial positions**
+**Technical positions have less average salary compared to non technical positions**
-**Senior Engineer position has less average salary than Engineer and Assistant Engineer.
-This is proof that this data is fake**
+**Senior Engineers has less average salary than Engineers and Assistant Engineer.Proof that this data is FAKE**